Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel 2024 Excel 2024 for Mac Excel 2021 Excel 2021 for Mac Excel 2019 Excel 2016

 Learn more about the SUM function

-If you want to quickly get the Sum of a range of cells, all you need to do is select the range and look in the lower right-hand side of the Excel window.
+To quickly obtain the sum of a range of cells, select the range and see the sum displayed in the lower right-hand side of the Excel window.

 Screen shot of selecting a range of cells, then looking in the Status Bar

-This is the Status Bar, and it displays information regarding whatever you have selected, whether it's a single cell or multiple cells.
-If you right-click on the Status Bar a feature dialog box will pop out displaying all of the options you can select.
-Note that it also displays values for your selected range if you have those attributes checked.
+The Status Bar displays information regarding whatever is currently selected, whether a single cell or multiple cells.
+Right-click on the Status Bar to see a list of available options.
+It will also display values for your selected range if you have those attributes checked.

-The easiest way to add a SUM formula to your worksheet is to use the AutoSum Wizard.
-Select an empty cell directly above or below the range that you want to sum, and on the Home or Formula tabs on the Ribbon, press AutoSum > Sum.
+The AutoSum Wizard lets you easily add a SUM formula to your worksheet.
+Select an empty cell directly above or below the range to be summed.
+Then on the Home or Formula tab on the Ribbon, select AutoSum > Sum.
 The AutoSum Wizard will automatically sense the range to be summed and build the formula for you.
 It can also work horizontally if you select a cell to the left or right of the range to be summed.
-Note it’s not going to work on non-contiguous ranges, but we'll go over that in the next section.
+It will not work on non-contiguous ranges.
+Learn more about that in subsequent content here.

 You can use the AutoSum Wizard to automatically build a Sum formula.
 Select a range above/beneath or left/right of the range to be summed and goto the Formula tab on the Ribbon, then select AutoSum & SUM.

-The AutoSum dialog also lets you select other common functions like:
+The AutoSum dialog also enables you select these other common functions:

 AutoSum vertically